chrisnoonan98675/site/xl-deploy/how-to/troubleshooting-xl-deploy-satellites.markdown

 The satellite starts listening to the address `192.168.1.7` on port `8380`.
 These are the values that you must use for the satellite in XL Deploy.

 **Note:** If the satellite is listening to `127.0.0.1`, you must use this value when adding the satellite to XL Deploy.
 Using `localhost` will not work.

+## Deploying to a satellite returns an `OversizedPayloadException`

+When deploying an application to a satellite, if you see an error such as:

+    akka.remote.OversizedPayloadException: Discarding oversized payload sent to Actor[akka.tcp://XL-Satellite@mycompany.local:8380/]: max allowed size 128000 bytes, actual size of encoded class akka.actor.ActorSelectionMessage was 162392 bytes.

+Add the `akka.remote.netty.tcp.maximum-frame-size` property to the `XL_DEPLOY_SERVER_HOME/conf/system.conf` and `XL_DEPLOY_SATELLITE_HOME/conf/satellite.conf` files.
+It is recommended that you start by setting this property to `150000`; if you continue to encounter the error, increase the setting by increments of `50000` until the error does not occur.
+Ensure that the property's value is the same in the configuration files on both XL Deploy and the satellite.